Blood Has Been Shed: History

 The members of Blood Has Been Shed had previously come together under the name Release in 1993 and were based in Columbus, Ohio.
 In 1995, the band relocated to Granby, Connecticut (where guitarist Corey Unger was originally from) and renamed itself Driven.
 Driven recorded a sixteen-song self-titled album in 1996, which was self-released on cassette tape.
 One of the songs from this recording session was also used on a four-way split 7-inch vinyl with Bane, Capgun and The Rolemodels, released through Somers, Connecticut-based record label Solution Records in early 1997.

 In December 1996, Driven's original drummer departed and the band opted to start a side-project named Veiled, which saw Driven's bassist John Lynch switch to playing drums.
 Veiled played a handful of shows throughout 1997.
 By the end of the year, the members decided to resume Driven, merging both Driven and Veiled songs into a single band, but opted for another name change.
 Blood Has Been Shed was officially started at the end of 1997.
 The band played its first show as Blood Has Been Shed on February 28, 1998, at the Hanover House in Meridan, Connecticut opening for Candiria, Ground Zero, Torn Between and Tinstarwill.

 Blood Has Been Shed recorded their debut album, I Dwell on Thoughts of You, in 1998.
-It was self-released on compact disc in the summer of 1998 and was eventually picked up for distribution through Very Distribution, and later in 1999, by Ferret Music.
-After several line-up changes, the band recruited bassist Richard Thurston (formerly of Florida metalcore band Culture), with whom they wrote and recorded their sophomore album Novella of Uriel.
+It was self-released on compact disc in the summer of 1998, and was eventually picked up for distribution through Very Distribution, and later in 1999, by Ferret Music.
+One of their big breaks came when they opened for death metal band Nile at Club Infinity in Springfield, Massachusetts on April 18, 1999.
+After several line-up changes, the band recruited bassist Richard Thurston (formerly of Florida metalcore bands Timescape Zero and Culture), with whom they wrote and recorded their sophomore album Novella of Uriel.
 Its release was delayed considerably, during which time Thurston switched to guitar (the band recruiting bassist Joseph Krewko), then departed, and was replaced by guitarist Daniel Daponde.
+Thurston immediately joined Diecast, and later played in such bands as One Nation Under, Terror, Walls of Jericho, On Bodies, and As Friends Rust.
+During the summer 2000, the band toured with Killswitch Engage.

 Ferret Music ultimately released Novella of Uriel on February 7, 2001.
 The band toured heavily throughout 2001 and 2002, which included stretches of shows with Killswitch Engage, Twelve Tribes, Every Time I Die, Martyr A.D. and Eighteen Visions.
 Blood Has Been Shed also made their first of three appearances at Hellfest, performing on Sunday, July 8, 2001, on the Second Stage of Hellfest 2001.